||Contact | A-Z Health Index | Events & Meetings|

 SB1040 was signed by the Governor on June 6, 2006 and becomes effective November 1, 2006.
 Among its requirements are certain state agencies, including the Oklahoma State Department of Health, “maintain an Internet web sites on which application forms for the services they provide may be accessed and downloaded by individuals wishing to make application for the services provided.”
 Pursuant to this legislation following are links to Oklahoma State Department of Health forms and applications, agency contact information and links to other state resources and agencies.

-Dental Clinical Care Program – Dentists provide comprehensive dental care, on a part time basis, to a target population.
-Eligibility information can be obtained from each county clinic site.
+Dental Clinical Care Program – provide dental care, on a part time basis, to a target population; limited availability.

-Dental Loan Repayment Program – This program provides dental education loan repayment assistance to eligible dentists who are either a University of Oklahoma College of Dentistry faculty member or who practice in a designated underserved area and agree that a minimum of 30% of his/her patients treated are Medicaid recipients.
+Dental Loan Repayment Program – dental education loan repayment assistance to eligible dentists who are either a University of Oklahoma College of Dentistry faculty member or who practice in a designated underserved area and agree that a minimum of 30% of his/her patients treated are Medicaid recipients.

 Child & Adolescent Health Division provides preventive and primary care services for infants, children, adolescents, and their families.